WDI-SEA/notes/07-angular/angular-services/starwars-codealong.md

 ###Creating a Film Service

 Now, we're going to create a service for accessing Star Wars films using the factory recipe.
-This service will provide an object we can inject into controllers, and it'll provide functions for interacting with the Doughnut API.
+This service will provide an object we can inject into controllers, and it'll provide functions for interacting with the Star Wars API.

 We'll create this service in the same file for now.